amandeep2326/Hacktober-Fest-2021/README.md

 -----

 #### You have successfully submitted your first PR, Repeat the steps for submitting 3 more!!
- **Note:** "Please Don't make any changes to README.MD or submit any spam pull request
+ **Note:** "Please Don't make any changes to README.MD or submit any spam pull request.